AnthonyBourassa/Hubbard-model-/README.md

 Hence, the initial configuration [0,1,2] after c2 reflexion is now [1,0,2].
 The latter list is the symmetry generator that you have to add to the function group_create in groups.py as sym_gen.

 Here, sym_gen is a list of lists because we can combine multiple symmetry generators to make more complicate groups.
-For exemple, we can create the non-abelian group c2v by combining the c2 symmetry generator [1,0,2] with c3 symmetry generator [2,0,1]:
+For exemple, we can create the non-abelian group d3 by combining the c2 symmetry generator [1,0,2] with c3 symmetry generator [2,0,1]:
 ```
 def group_create(Nsites,group):
-       if Nsites == 3 and group == "c2v":
+       if Nsites == 3 and group == "d3":
            sym_gen = [[1,0,2],[2,0,1]]
            char_table = [[1,1,1,1,1,1],
-                         [1,1,-1,-1,-1,-1],
-                         [1,-1,1,1,-1,-1],
-                         [1,-1,-1,-1,1,1]]
+                         [1,-1,1,-1,1,-1],
+                         [2,0,-1,0,-1,0]]

 ```
 As you see, you also need to give the character table of the group.
+Ultimately, it would be cool if the program could generate the character table only from the symmetry generator, but for now we have to write it ourself.
+Also, it is important that the characters fit the group element order.

+##Example of use

 ## Interraction matrix
 The program suppose that all the sites are interracting with each other.
 However, if this is not the case, you can write an interraction matrix.